It Might Get Loud: Synopsis

-Jack White traces his musical background to his childhood in a rundown neighborhood of Detroit.
-Living with two drum sets and a guitar occupying his room and sleeping on a piece of foam due to taking out his bed for more room for his music, White struggled to find a musical identity, as it was "uncool" to play an instrument and his nine siblings all shared a musical propensity.
-His strong interest in blues and roots music opposed the hip hop and house music popular in the predominantly Latino south Detroit neighbourhood at the time.
+White traces his musical background to his childhood in a rundown neighborhood of Detroit.
+Living with two drum sets and a guitar occupying his room and sleeping on a piece of foam due to taking out his bed for more room for his instruments, White struggled to find a musical identity, as it was "uncool" to play an instrument and his nine siblings all shared a musical propensity.
+His strong interest in blues and roots music ran counter to the hip hop and house music popular in the predominantly Latino neighbourhood at the time.
 White eventually finds a niche in a garage rock band called The Upholsterers while working as an upholsterer, which paves the way for his future bands The White Stripes and The Raconteurs.
 White's philosophy is to limit and challenge himself in various ways to force creative approaches to recording and playing.

-The touchstone of the film is a meeting of the three guitarists at a Los Angeles soundstage, dubbed "The Summit", on Wed., Jan.
+The touchstone of the film is a meeting of the three guitarists at a Los Angeles soundstage, dubbed "The Summit", on Jan.
 23, 2008.
 In these scenes, the three guitarists not only converse about their influences and techniques, but they also play each other's songs together, showing each other how to play "I Will Follow", "Dead Leaves and the Dirty Ground", and "In My Time of Dying".
 The film concludes with the men playing an impromptu cover version of The Band's "The Weight" on acoustic guitars.